gempain/holidays.js/README.md

 ```
 moment().countryCode('FR');
 ```
 All functions use the country code set at the time of call.
-Therefore, changing it before the function finishes won't have any effect on previous calls.
+Therefore, changing it will not affect previous calls.
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`